 Several years ago, Jane featured the charming Mother Daughter Rustic Kitchens [below] belonging to Houston designers Pamela Pierce and Shannon Bowers.
 I instantly recognized Pierce’s not-so-rustic retreat in the current issue of Veranda [top].
 Having grown tired of the decor, Pierce mixed contemporary pieces with the existing antiques, even in the kitchen.
 A marble-topped charcuterie table has been replaced with a custom stainless steel island.
 The over-sided lantern that has become so trendy was deleted, but the 19th century French butcher shop steer remained.
 Pine plank cabinet doors were traded for a clean slab door with simple knob. … Continue Reading

-When we lived in Italy I fell in love with the old stone walls in the ancient houses and marveled at how modern fixtures and features mixed in, particularly in the kitchens.
+When we lived in Italy I fell in love with the old stone walls in the ancient houses and marveled at how modern fixtures and features mixed in.
 Stone always adds a certain degree of rusticity yet at the same time it dominates.
 So in a way stonewall kitchens are work for contemporary spaces because the organic color tends to soften flat modern lines.

 The desire for an intimate “old” home led a Southern California couple to down-size, yet they still needed room for their large family to gather.
 Merle and Ron Mardigian partnered with Liza Kerrigan to design a kitchen addition for their new Spanish-style house.
 The room was enlarged and the roof raised to create a dramatic groin-vaulted ceiling.
 Cherry base cabinets were made a few inches taller and deeper, and toe-kick drawers were included to make up for the lack of upper cabinetry.

 A reclaimed stone floor, natural oak woodwork, and a play of raw and finished surfaces is mixed with carefully chosen antiques in an ancient farmhouse that shows why Belgian style has become so celebrated.
 Rustic but elegant, the house was renovated by interior designers whose taste range from mid-20th accessories to traditional European furniture.